 What you can expect from a Family Consulting package

-Initial complimentary meeting- I will meet with the person who has requested my services to identify your current situation and your desired goals.
+We will meet with the person who has requested our services to identify your current situation and your desired goals.
 At this initial meeting, we determine what family members will be involved in the support and/or care of an aging or ill family member requiring some degree of assistance.
-This meeting is intended to give you an opportunity to ask questions regarding my services and your needs will be addressed.
-If you decide I am the right fit for you and your family, we will move on to developing a program specifically for you and your family’s needs.
+This meeting is intended to give you an opportunity to ask questions regarding our services and how your needs will be addressed.
+If you decide we are the right fit for you and your family, we will move on to developing a program specifically for you and your family’s needs.

-Individual interviews – I meet with each person who will be involved in the support or care to identify what each individual family member wants, what they have to contribute and what challenges may get in the way.
+We then meet with each person who will be involved in the support or care to identify what each individual family member wants, what they have to contribute and what challenges may get in the way.
 If the aging or ill person is capable, s/he is also interviewed and her/his desires are identified.
-These interviews can be done in person or remotely through Skype or Zoom.
+These interviews can be done in person or remotely.

-Family Care Team workshop- Once I have gathered information from each person, I will design a 2-day workshop specific to your family’s needs.
-Some of the information we will cover will include assessing needs, identifying resources, identifying current and potential future care needs and how each stage will be addressed.
-Other parts of the workshop are experiential exercises designed to build clarity and trust with the family members.
+Family Care Team workshop- Once we have gathered information from each person, we design a 2-day workshop specific to your family’s needs.
+Some of the information we cover will include assessing needs, identifying resources, identifying current and potential future care needs and how each stage will be addressed.
+Other parts of the workshop are experiential exercises designed to build clarity and trust among family members.
 The end result is that the roles and goals of your family unit will be made clear.
 For those who live far from the person requiring care, there are many things that can be contributed that can be done remotely.
 We will do processes that help build your family care team and together develop a Care Plan.